6 Day Trips From NYC to the Quiet of Nature

 Which day trip are you likely to try?

 Hiking is ubiquitious on any list of great nature activities.
 Those who turn to never-ending trails going through forests and trees for relaxation will be happy to find that less than ten minutes out of New York City lies a hilly region replete with hiking trails and green forest land known as the Palisades.
-Who would have thought that so close to the city sat one of the best places for taking day trips from New York City.
+Who would have thought that so close to the city sat one of the best places for taking day trips from NYC.

 The Palisades is a hilly range in New Jersey with numerous hiking trails that range from easy to moderate.
 Because of its location by the Hudson river, many trails run parallel to the river making for a beautiful, calm hike.
 Most trails lead through serene green forestry filled with streams and wildlife.
 Don't be startled if you suddenly walk into a family of deer (I spotted three young ones on my hike) or snakes.
 For a perfect view of the Hudson River and the surrounding hills, take the trail to the top (this is less than two hours hiking slowly).
 Alternatively, some trails lead down to a picnic area by the river, where one can get drinks and snacks or have a pre-packed picnic.